Surbhi-Kohli/jest-tutorial/README.md

 The test can be run with npm run test or npm test or npm t

-//Need to confirm on this.May be doesnt work on latest versions as illustrated
+Jest does a lot of cool things and one of those is that it simulates a browser environment using jsdom

-  console.log(window)//object exists on global, we want to avoid this so we need to configure the test env for jest.
+Inside of our test, we can say : console.log(window)//object exists on global, we want to avoid this so we need to configure the test env for jest.

+We're in a node environment.
+We're running this on the command line, running this through node.
+If we run npm t, we're going to see that window is actually an object that exists on the global.
+We can actually reference it and use it.
+But we want to avoid this because that's extra weight in our test, extra memory.
+It takes some extra time to allocate for these objects.
+We're going to configure the test environment for Jest.

   Add the folllowing in package.json
   So that the window is not defined